LEE-HYUNSANG/UPBIT_ML/doc/overview.md

 quantity and strategy information.
 This file can be inspected to see which coins are being monitored even after restarting the application.
 The `PositionManager` reloads this file at startup so any open positions continue to be tracked across restarts.
+Positions missing from the account are automatically purged during this step.

 Position data is now refreshed every second.
 The latest quantity, price and PnL information are persisted back to `f1_f3_coin_positions.json` on each update so